-NFIP Topic Source of Information Comments Insurance Summary F orFEMA NFIP Specialist Revere has 2,239 Policies in Force.
+NFIP Topic Source of Information Comments Insurance Summary How many NFIP policies are in the community?
+What is the total premium and coverage?
+State NFIP Coordinator orFEMA NFIP Specialist Revere has 2,239 Policies in Force.
 The total premium is \$2,177,282 and the total coverage is \$553,175,300.
 (Source: NFIP Policy Information by State (2/28/21) online at